croservices/cro/docs/intro/spa-with-cro.md

 ```

 Finally, we need to serve the JavaScript.
 Edit `lib/Routes.pm6` and add a new
-route like this (which will serve anything in under `static/js`, preparing us
+route like this (which will serve anything under `static/js`, preparing us
 for multiple bundles in the future should we need that):

 ```